 MYB Transcription Factors: They are central regulators that activate structural gene expression within the flavonoid biosynthetic pathway; on other occasions, MYB TFs collaborate with other TFs to enhance flavonoid biosynthesis.

-bHLH (Basic Helix-Loop-Helix) Proteins: bHLH proteins interact with MYB TFs to form regulatory complexes, which plays an important role in coordinately expressing flavonoid biosynthetic genes.
-This is particularly so for anthocyanin and other flavonoids.
+bHLH (Basic Helix-Loop-Helix) Proteins: bHLH proteins interact with MYB TFs to form regulatory complexes, which play an important role in coordinately expressing flavonoid biosynthetic genes.
+This is particularly so for anthocyanins and other flavonoids.

 Environmental Factors Affecting Flavonoid Biosynthesis